DoctorWkt/alic/docs/overview.md

 *(see [Part 15](../Part_15/Readme.md))*

-There are three flavours of `foreach` loops which are essentially syntactic sugar versions of `for` loops.
+There are four flavours of `foreach` loops which are essentially syntactic sugar versions of `for` loops.

 The first is to iterate over array elements: